hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - define the information that NetFlow gathers
     - including packets in the flow and the types of counters gathered per flow
     - custom flor record: specify a <span style="color: #bb6600">series of match</span> and collect commands that tell the device what fields to include in the outgoing NetFlow PDU
-    - example: config router to send NetFlow data to StealthWatch
+    - config router to send NetFlow data to StealthWatch
       - flow record: `flow record Steathwatch406397954`
       - conditions to match: <span style="color: #bb6600;">`match ipv4 ttl`</span>
   - Flow Exporter